Amonaquel/Travella/README.md

 This project includes some functions generated with the help of AI, particularly:

 Drag and Drop API Integration
-PDF generation and formatting Inegration
+PDF generation and formatting Inegration.